Haruna-class destroyer

 The Haruna-class destroyer was a destroyer class built for the Japan Maritime Self-Defense Force (JMSDF) in the early 1970s.
-These helicopter carrying destroyers (DDH) are built around a large central hangar which houses up to three helicopters.
+These helicopter-carrying destroyers (DDH) were built around a large central hangar which housed up to three helicopters.

 Originally, the Coastal Safety Force and its successor, the JMSDF, had intended to enable its fleet aviation operating capability.
 In 1960, the Defense Agency planned to construct one helicopter carrier (CVH) with the Second Defense Build-up Plan, but this project was shelved and finally cancelled because the JMSDF changed their plan to dispersing its fleet aviation assets among destroyers, not concentrating in a few helicopter carriers.
 The Japanese DDH was planned to be a hub with this dispersing fleet aviation concept with their logistics service capability for aircraft.